Le Grelle family: Pierre Le Grelle de Rameyen (1769–1841)

-Jean-Antoine Le Grelle (1774-1841)
+Jean-Antoine Le Grelle (1774–1841)

-Jean Antoine Le Grelle was the son of Jean-Guillaume (1733-1812) and Marie Thérèse Janssens (1748-1811).
+Jean Antoine Le Grelle was the son of Jean-Guillaume (1733–1812) and Marie Thérèse Janssens (1748–1811).
 On a cadastral map dated 20 April 1815, which mentions Jean-Antoine Le Grelle as owner of the castle of Selsaeten in Wommelgem, one can see that the estate is identical to that of the Agie de Selsaeten until the division of the latter and the sale of the castle in 1951.

-Edmond Le Grelle (1805-1876)
+Edmond Le Grelle (1805–1876)

 A squire, Edmond Le Grelle inherited the status of nobleman in 1826.
 He was the captain commander of the Civil Guard in Antwerp.
 He was a banker at the Joseph J. Le Grelle Bank, officer in the Order of Leopold, commander in the Equestrian Order of the Holy Sepulchre of Jerusalem, and Knight in the Pontifical Equestrian Order of St. Gregory the Great.
 In June 1853, Edmond Le Grelle received the mission from King Leopold I to travel to Vienna for the planned wedding of Leopold's son, the Duke of Brabant, with S.A.I. and R. Marie-Henriette, the archduchess of Austria.
 Upon his return in Brussels, Edmond gave the king a portrait of the future queen of the Belgians.
-He married Eulalie Cambier (1806-1862) in 1826, Marie van Eersel (1815-1866) in 1863, and in 1867 Bathilde De Wael (1829-1908), the sister of Mayor Leopold De Wael.
-She was a widow and lost her two daughters, who tragically died of black smallpox contracted in a Parisian palace in 1887 just one day apart at the ages of 18 and 15.
+He married Eulalie Cambier (1806–1862) in 1826, Marie van Eersel (1815–1866) in 1863, and in 1867 Bathilde De Wael (1829–1908), the sister of Mayor Leopold De Wael.
+She was a widow and lost her two daughters, who died of black smallpox contracted in a Parisian palace in 1887 just one day apart at the ages of 18 and 15.
 De Twee Gezusters (The Two Sisters) orphanage was founded in 1889 by Bathilde in memory of her two daughters.
-They lived in the Middelheim Castle and the "Geleyhuis” in the Meir street.
+They lived in the Middelheim Castle and the "Geleyhuis" in the Meir street.